tracelabs/tofm/tofm.md

 # Scope

-This manual is meant to serve as a companion document to our OSINT VM, Ongoing Ops and Search Party CTFs.
+This document is meant to serve as a companion document to our OSINT VM, Ongoing Ops and Search Party CTFs.
 Think of this as the printed version of one of our in-person workshops.
 All techniques and considerations put forth in this manual will fall within the guidelines of the Search Party Rules of Engagement (ROE).
 Techniques will be passive in nature and every effort will be made to protect the participants, the subjects of the investigation and the investigation itself.

 This manual focuses on people-centric OSINT investigations.
 Expect to find discussion around social media and geolocation investigative techniques, but don’t be surprised by the absence of things like network infrastructure techniques or other non-people focused investigations.